-In the current hyperconnected world and very competitive business environment, it’s essential for a business to implement SEO best practices to enhance their website’s search engine rankings.
-As it stands, 95% of all web traffic Google receives comes from its front pages while other pages receive 5% or even less.
+Research shows that a whopping 95% of all web traffic Google receives comes from front pages while other pages receive meager amounts of 5% or less.

 1. Publish High Quality, Long-Form Content

-If your blog posts, articles, and other pages aren’t past the 500-word mark, you’re putting your business and website at a disadvantage.
+If your blog posts, articles, and other pages aren’t surpassing the 500-word mark, you’re placing your business and website at a proven disadvantage.

 2. SEO best practices for technical architecture

 External factors often take the lead when people talk about SEO.
-Although links, social interactions, and other outside signals are vital for rankings, one cannot downplay the role played by “on-page” SEO – your sites technical architecture.
+Although links, social interactions, and other outside signals are vital for rankings, one cannot downplay the role played by a showstopping “on-page” SEO.

 - Title Tags should not be too long: Knowing longer titles slip by the wayside, you’ll need to choose with discernment as search engines only display the first 60 or so characters of a web page title tag.

 Description: A page’s description is important in its own right.
-The description can create a considerable difference in the click-through rate, by showing the page is relevant and optimized.
-High CTR signals that the page is worth it, which boosts SEO.
+The description can create a considerable difference in the click-through rate by showing the page is relevant and optimized.
+High CTR signals the page is worth exploring, substantially boosting SEO.

 User-Friendly URLs: Ensure that your URLs are brief and easy to read.
-Also, include your primary keyword, so readers have a clear picture of what the page is about before they click.
+Also, include your primary keyword, so readers have a crystallized picture of what the page is about before they click.

-Keyword Frequency: Google outgrew the simple keyword stuffing phase long time ago, but incorporating the keywords you wish to rank for in the texts of your site still has its intrinsic value.
-Use them in titles and subheadings, add long-tail keywords and synonyms is an ideal way to cast a wider net and strategically utilize creativity.
+Keyword Frequency: Even though Google outgrew the elementary keyword stuffing phase a long time ago, you’ll still need to incorporate the keywords you wish to rank within the texts of your site to maintain an intrinsic value.
+Flavoring titles and subheadings along with adding long-tail keywords and synonyms is an ideal way to cast a wider net and strategically utilize creativity.

 4. Please the Eyes Of Google With A Responsive Design

-To no stretch, as our world continues to stream in multilayered directions, more Google searches are conducted on tablets, smartphones, and other mobile gadgets than on desktop computers.
-Now, Google always prioritizes user experience, and it shouldn’t be a surprise that it now uses responsiveness as a ranking factor in its algorithm.
+To no stretch, as our world continues to stream in multilayered directions, more Google searches are conducted on tablets, smartphones, and other manageable mobile gadgets instead of desktop computers.
+Google always prioritizes user experience, so much so it now uses responsiveness as a ranking factor in its algorithm.

-Responsive web designs use CSS style sheets and proportion-based grids to accommodate a site’s content and layout depending on the device, and adjustable images.
-This ensures a smooth reading and browsing experience for both desktop and mobile users.
+Responsive web designs use CSS style sheets and proportion-based grids to accommodate a site’s content and layout depending on the device and adjustable images.
+This ensures a pleasant reading and browsing experience for both desktop and mobile users.
 A mainstay worth its weight in gold, and just what Google loves!

 5. Improve Your Page Speed

-As mentioned earlier, Google loves websites that offer a smooth reading and browsing experience and also have fast loading speeds.
-In 2010, the search engine corporation introduced site speed as a new ranking signal.
-Chipping in my two cents, amping up a site’s speed makes a whole lot of sense especially looking at it from a searcher’s perspective.
+In 2010, the search engine behemoth introduced site speed as a new ranking signal.
+Chipping in my two cents, amping up a site’s speed makes a whole lot of sense especially when we look at it from the vantage point of a consumer.

-That said, be on the lookout for more opportunities to increase your site’s speed whenever you do a full site auditing.
-If, for instance, you have a thing for posts and pages, be sure to compress them.
-And if you’re using WordPress, put an effort to get rid of plugins and add-ons that are useless and add a quality caching plugin.
+With that energy circulating, be on the lookout for more opportunities to increase your site’s speed whenever you do a full site audit.
+If, for instance, you have extensive posts and pages, compress them.
+And, if you’re using WordPress, put in a little extra effort to get rid of worn out plugins and add-ons, replacing them with a quality caching plugin.